jakemcc/jakemccrary.com/source/_posts/2016-03-13-reflecting-on-reading-in-2015.markdown

 ### Recommendations ###

 I awarded ten books a five star rating.
-This is more five stars than I've given any other year.
+This is more five stars than any other year.
 Each of the five star books I'd recommend without hesitation.
-Like last year, the titles link to Amazon and I've also provided a link to my Goodreads review.
+Below is my list of five star books.
+The titles are affiliate links to Amazon and the _my review_ text links to Goodreads.

 * [David Foster Wallace - The Pale King](http://amzn.to/24YyEvJ) ([my review](https://www.goodreads.com/review/show/882190236))
 * [Donna Tartt - The Goldfinch](http://amzn.to/1QPjLV6) ([my review](https://www.goodreads.com/review/show/1168264855))